Julio Velasco: Coach

 Velasco became an assistant coach of the Argentina men's national volleyball team from 1981 to 1983.
 In 1983, he was invited to coach Tre Valli Jesi in Italy, where he remained until 1985.
 He then coached Panini Modena from 1985 to 1989, leading them to four consecutive Italian national championships from 1986 to 1989.
 In 1989, he was appointed head coach of the Italy men's national volleyball team, leading them to unprecedented success.
 His first trophy with the Italian side came at the 1989 Men's European Volleyball Championship in Sweden, where they topped their preliminary group with only one loss, advanced through the knockout stage, and defeated the host nation Sweden 3–1 in the final to win their first official international title.

 It was in 1990 that Velasco helped Italy reach the pinnacle of world volleyball, guiding them to victory at the 1990 FIVB Volleyball Men's World Championship in Brazil.
 In the knockout stage, Italy defeated Argentina 3–0 in the quarter-finals, hosts Brazil 3–2 in the semi-finals, and Cuba 3–1 in the final to claim their first world title.
 During his tenure as Italy’s coach, Velasco won two additional European Championships, another World Championship, and five FIVB Volleyball World League titles.
 He also secured several other honours, including the FIVB World Grand Champions Cup, Mediterranean Games, FIVB World Cup, and the World Super Challenge.
 Under his leadership, the Italian men's team also won their first Olympic silver medal at the 1996 Summer Olympics, a historic moment for the Italian Volleyball Federation (FIPAV).

 After the 1996 Olympics, Velasco transitioned to coaching the Italy women's national volleyball team from 1996 to 1997, leading them to a gold medal at the 1997 Mediterranean Games.
 He coached the Czech Republic men's national volleyball team in 2001 and returned to Italy to coach Copra Piacenza in 2002.
 In 2008, he became head coach of the Spain men's national volleyball team, which he led to two finals in the European Volleyball League and to a final at the Mediterranean Games.
 In 2011, Velasco was appointed head coach of the Iran men's national volleyball team.
 He left before his contract expired on 1 March 2014, after winning two Asian Championships, following a request from then-President of Argentina, Cristina Fernández de Kirchner, to return home.
 His contract termination was approved by the Iranian Volleyball Federation.

-He subsequently led the Argentina men's team to a gold medal at the 2015 Pan American Games.
+Velasco subsequently led the Argentina men's team to a gold medal at the 2015 Pan American Games.
 After the experience with the national team of his home country, Velasco was appointed head coach of Modena Volley for the 2018–2019 season.
 In 2024, he was formally appointed head coach of the Italy women's national volleyball team.
 Since his arrival, the Italian national team has won the gold medal at the 2024 Summer Olympics, the 2025 World Championship, and two Nations League titles.